idle-meerkat/sdevwiki-fork/ACL.md

 To add the rule to kernel, e.g. filter CPU traffic, use the `skip_hw` key instead.

 TC rules (filters) are put by order of priority (`pref`).
-If the priority is omitted, the TC will generate priority automatically based on flower rule/actions provided by user.
+If the priority is omitted, the TC will generate priority automatically based on flower rule/actions.
 For rules with the same priority, but different match/action value, the rule is added to the end of all rules with this priority.
 The rule with lowest `pref` number (high priority) is executed first.

 Similar commands can be used to pass the packet or trap the packet to CPU.
 For example:
 * To add a pass rule with a different source IP address: